 6.2.3.
-SME associations
+The role of SME associations

-The degree to which DPAs gain knowledge of SME needs from SME/business associations was unclear from the DPA interviews.
-Clearly there was some engagement in the form of conferences and public consultation feedback and a couple of DPAs spoke very highly of SME associations on the basis that they held a captive audience with SMEs (see section 8).
+The degree to which DPAs gain knowledge of SME needs from SME/business associations was unclear from the DPA interviews, even though there was some engagement in the form of conferences and public consultation feedback and a couple of interviewed DPAs spoke very highly of SME associations on the basis that they held a captive audience with SMEs (see section 8).
 A further DPA also referred to the fact that SME associations were encouraged to feed into the DPAs five-year strategy.
 Some of the SME association interviews did however point to a stronger relationship between their organisation and the respective DPAs than came out during the DPA interviews, including DPA requests to SME associations to assist them in the development of relevant guidance (see Deliverable 2.2).
 Deliverable 2.2. also notes that SMEs are more inclined to approach business sector organisations, such as SME associations for advice around the GDPR than they are the DPA.
 Such organisations are described as having an active audience with SMEs in a way that is difficult for other bodies to achieve.
 It appears important therefore that the relationship between SME associations and DPAs remains strong for the identification of needs and effective awareness-raising activities.

 6.2.3.
 European Commission Funded Projects

-The Nemzeti Adatvédelmi és Információszabadság Hatóság (NAIH) (i.e. the Hungarian DPA) is a key consortium partner in the present STAR II project focused on awareness raising among SMEs about the GDPR.
+The Nemzeti Adatvédelmi és Információszabadság Hatóság (NAIH) (i.e. the Hungarian DPA) is coordinating the present STAR II project focused on the GDPR awareness raising among SMEs.
 The research also identified additional European Commission funded and co-funded projects targeting SMEs with which DPAs were actively involved.
 In Slovenia for example the RAPiD.SI project aims to assist SMEs with access to information and tools to aid compliance with the GDPR.
 Furthermore, although no DPA informed us directly about this project, an H2020 project known as Smooth is aimed at delivering a cloud-based solution to assist SMEs with compliance and itself reports that at least four DPAs have been involved in the project to date at some level.
 Two further DPAs referred to funding proposals in progress and awaiting outcome, again specifically seeking to target SME awareness of the GDPR.
 Finally, two other non-SME specific European Commission GDPR projects were identified by DPAs as being helpful to gauging an understanding of the issues facing SMEs.

 6.3.
-Identified needs
+DPAs’ identified SME needs

 While awareness of the GDPR among SMEs was a need identified by a few DPAs, across the whole of the STAR II research awareness of the basic existence of the GDPR among SMEs seemed to be relatively high (see Deliverable 2.2).
-The distinction between SME awareness of the existence of the GDPR and SME awareness of the requirements of the GDPR appeared to be significant.
+The distinction between SME awareness of the existence of the GDPR and SME awareness of the requirements of the GDPR, however, appeared to be significant.
 SMEs unaware of the GDPRs existence are unlikely to approach the DPA for advice or consultation regarding the GDPR.
 In fact, the face to face interviews with SMEs revealed that very few had ever interacted with their national DPA.
 Following on from Section 6.2. therefore, in the absence of commissioned research, DPAs appear best placed to speak to the detail of the needs of SMEs who have at least an awareness of the existence of the GDPR and have approached the DPA through a hotline/helpdesk or advisory/consultation service or in consequence of a reporting obligation.

-The needs of SMEs as identified by DPAs can be separated into two general areas: (1) methodological barriers to understanding and implementing the GDPR; and (2) GDPR content specific issues.
+The needs of SMEs as identified by DPAs can be separated into two general areas: (1) methodological barriers to understanding and implementing the GDPR requirements; and (2) GDPR content specific issues.

 6.3.1.
 Methodological needs